You need to make a decision. Opportunity will pass you by. The deadline is lurking. The pressure is on. But you can’t decide!

 Consider this a contemplative meditation.
 Get quiet, get curious, go inside, and listen.
 Notice how hard your opposing thoughts are working to help you.
 You have conflicting values.
 But, as with individuals, helping your conflicting ideas to understand one another often leads to collaboration.
 Show them appreciation by listening to their concerns with curiosity and respect.

 Give each voice an opportunity to be heard and understood.
 Once the opposing parts of you know that they are understood and appreciated, they may soften, agree to collaborate, and trust you to lead.

 This coaching conversation used the Internal Family Systems model for working with Carol’s parts.
-To learn more about how we can work with your internal family to resolve inner conflict, set up a 30-minute discovery session or a 60-minute coaching session.
-These initial conversations are complimentary.
+To learn more about how we can work with your internal family to resolve inner conflict, set up a 30-minute discovery conversation.